Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles: Method and computational detail

-The electronic $1~^{1}\mathrm{A_{g}}\rightarrow1~^{1}\mathrm{B_{2u}}$ transition of benzene is FC-forbidden in the electric dipole approximation ($\vec{\mu}(\vec{0})=\vec{0}$) such that only the HT terms contribute to the spectral density function.
-The corresponding TCF is given as follows, here with same time and temperature ($t$,$T$) for all vibrational degrees of freedom,
+The electronic $1~^{1}\mathrm{A_{g}}\rightarrow1~^{1}\mathrm{B_{2u}}$ transition of benzene is FC-forbidden in the electric dipole approximation ($\vec{\mu}(\vec{0})=\vec{0}$) such that only the HT terms contribute to the spectral function.
+The corresponding TCF for FCHT weighted density of states (FCHTW) is given as follows, here with same time ($t$) for all vibrational degrees of freedom and same temperature ($T_{k}=T$ and $T_{k}'=\infty$) for the initial and final modes, respectively,